cv3dunizg/cv3dunizg.github.io/lab/lab1en.md

 - use images `scipy.misc.ascent()` and `scipy.misc.face()`
 - define the matrix $$\mathbf{A}$$ for the random affine transformation as follows: `A = .25*np.eye(2) + np.random.normal(size=(2, 2))`
-- define the vector $$\mathbf{b}$$ for the random affine transformation so that the central pixel of the source image maps to the central pixel of the destination image
+- define the vector $$\mathbf{b}$$ for the random affine transformation so that the central pixel of the source image maps to the central pixel of the target image
 - write a function `affine_nn(Is, A,b, Hd,Wd)` that deforms the source image `Is` according to parameters `A` and `b` and returns a target image with resolutioin `Hd`$$\times$$`Wd`; destination pixels falling outside the source image should be black; the function should use nearest-neighbor interpolation and work for grayscale and color images
 - write a function `affine_bilin(Is, A,b, Hd,Wd)` that does the same as `affine_nn`, but with bilinear interpolation
 - set the target resolution to `Hd`$$\times$$`Wd` = 200$$\times$$200